rotemefrati/rotemefrati/README.md

 - 🖥 I’m currently studying Algorithms & Operation Systems.
-- ⏭ Next semester I will be studying Introduction to the Theory of Computation and Complexity & Deep Learning.
+- ⏭ Next semester I will be studying Deep Learning & Introduction to the Theory of Computation and Complexity.
 - 🗯 I'm always looking to learn new topics and skills.